Portugal Tech Visa

 Are you looking to be employed by one of Portugal’s tech visa-certified companies?
 Or are you a startup or existing company in Portugal seeking to enrol on the Tech Visa program?

-At IAS, our professional lawyers possess the experience and expertise that you need to be successful in your application for Startup Visa or Tech Visa.
+At IAS, our professional advisors possess the experience and expertise that you need to be successful in your application for Startup Visa or Tech Visa.
 We will work with you to ensure you obtain and submit the right documents along with your application.

-Call us today on +44 (0)333 305 9375, or contact us online to get answers from one of our experienced immigration experts who is ready to work with you to achieve your desired outcome.
+Call us today on +44 (0)333 414 9244 or contact us online to get answers from one of our experienced immigration experts who is ready to work with you to achieve your desired outcome.

 Frequently Asked Questions